 Text Messaging and Wearable Devices Make a Great Pairing in Clinical Research

 Most study coordinators would agree that even in extremely incentivized clinical trials one of the primary challenges of conducting research studies is obtaining timely and accurate data.
 In the effort to get different, automated data, we are seeing a significant increase of the use of wearable devices and health trackers like Fitbits in clinical trials.
-After our work with a leading wearable research company, Fitabase, we’re extremely excited about these recent innovations.
+After our work with Fitabase (Fitbit also offers solutions for research), we’re extremely excited about these recent innovations.
 Just as exciting is the fact that mobile messaging can be successfully paired with wearables to achieve even better results.
 By doing so, these devices can actually be more effective in clinical trials.
 Here’s how text messaging and wearable devices make a fantastic pairing in medical studies.

 Since wearables are designed to track participants’ health data around the clock in a fitbit app and beyond, they can ensure that data is gathered in a timely and accurate manner.
 Many clinical research coordinators are taking advantage of this innovative concept by integrating consumer wrist-wearable devices into their medical studies, and The US Food And Drug Administration has even cleared the MotionWatch and Pro-Diary accelerometer devices to further assist researchers with monitoring and recording physical movement in clinical trials.